1995parham-learning/1995parham-learning.github.io/content/Finance/Stablecoins.md

 Such reserves are maintained by independent custodians and are regularly audited, something that should be considered cautiously. **Tether (USDT)** and **TrueUSD (TUSD)** are popular stablecoins backed by U.S. dollar reserves and denominated at parity to the dollar.
 As of late June 2024, Tether (USDT) was the third-largest cryptocurrency by market capitalization, worth more than $112 billion.

 ## Commodity-Backed Stablecoins

+Somewhat of a sub-category of fiat-collateralized coins, commodity-backed stablecoins are cryptocurrencies that are pegged to the _market value of commodities such as gold, silver, or oil_.

+One of the most popular commodity-backed tokens is **Tether Gold (XAUt)**, a cryptocurrency backed by gold reserves.